 - January 12 - United States Congress granted President George Bush the necessary authority to wage war to end Iraq's occupation of Kuwait.

-- January 17 - Operation Desert Storm began with extensive aerial bombing campaign, 3 a.m.
+- January 17 - Operation Desert Storm began with an extensive aerial bombing campaign, 3 a.m.
 (January 16, 7 p.m.
 Eastern time).
 Iraq attacked Israel with seven Scud missiles.
 U.S. Patriot missile successfully intercepted first Scud, over Dhahran, Saudi Arabia.

 - January 18 - President Bush authorized the call-up of up to 1 million National Guardsmen and Reservist for up to two years.

-- January 25 - Sabotage of Kuwait loading pier by Iraqi dumped millions of barrels of oil into Persian Gulf, creating a massive oil slick.
+- January 25 - Sabotage of Kuwait loading pier by Iraqi dumped millions of barrels of oil into the Persian Gulf, creating a massive oil slick.